Installation

 JavaScript API

 Hummingbird also provides a JavaScript API for programmatic control of components.
-For example, you can toggle an modal manually using the API.
+For example, any modal can be toggled manually using the API.

 Here’s how to initialize and use the Modal component: